-Fideo is the Spanish word for noodle.
-It is a common ingredient in North and South American, Spanish, and Middle Eastern cuisine.
-These noodles are about the same width as angel hair pasta and you can find them packaged in short pieces or long strands bundled up in nests.
-If you are unable to find fideos in your area, substitute with angel hair pasta broken into about 1 inch pieces.
+If you cannot locate them, substitute with a thin spaghetti or angel hair broken into about 1 inch (2.5 cm) pieces.
 Break them up in a bag or other controlled environment.
-Before I found fideos, I often ended up with random pieces of angel hair flying across my kitchen.
-Fideos can also be found on Amazon (currently with a high shipping cost- try to find local if possible): La Moderna Fideo.
+Before I found the pre-packaged vermicelli, I often ended up with random pieces of angel hair flying across my kitchen.
+They can be found on Amazon (currently with a high shipping cost- try to find local if possible): La Moderna Fideo.
 The kids also enjoy this with little stars to make Sopa Seca de Estrellitas.

-Sopa Seca (Mexican Dry Soup)
+Sopa Seca de Fideo (Mexican Dry Soup) Recipe

 Adapted from Aarón Sánchez